 - Accommodative disorders: trouble maintaining focus on a close-by object

-- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling eye movements
+- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling large eye movements

-- Visual-perceptual disorders and vision problems resulting from developmental disabilities and acquired brain injuries
+- Vision problems resulting from developmental delays and acquired brain injuries

-Impact Vision Therapy serves patients in Pueblo, Colorado Springs, Castle Pines, Parker, and throughout Colorado.
-We welcome your inquiries about whether vision therapy is right for you or your child.
+Impact Vision Therapy offers vision therapy to patients from Pueblo, Colorado Springs, Castle Pines, Parker and throughout Colorado.